 There is little clarity from the HMRC when it comes to individuals who trade and invest in Futures, CFDs (Contract for Difference) and margin trading as far as cryptocurrency is concerned.

 If an individual is treated as a financial trader, then the gains are added to trading profits and income tax is payable.
 However, when the individual is not a financial trader, it's not very clear whether gains or losses are to be taxed under capital gains tax or added to miscellaneous income and subjected to income tax.
-The safe approach is to treat any gains as capital gains.

 Tax on ICOs / IEOs